arve0/master/thesis_web.md

 commands are available, but only three of them are intresting for the purpose of controlling scans; `load`, `autofocusscan` and `startscan`.
-More details on the interface can be read in the manual [@frank_sieckmann_cam_2013] or by studying the source code of the python package `leicacam`` [@arve_seljebu_arve0/leicacam_2015]. [@Lst:leicacam] show how one can communicate with the microscope in python.
+More details on the interface can be read in the manual [@frank_sieckmann_cam_2013] or by studying the source code of the Python package `leicacam`` [@arve_seljebu_arve0/leicacam_2015]. [@Lst:leicacam] show how one can communicate with the microscope in Python.

-Listing: Communicating with the Leica SP8 microscope using the python package leicacam.
+Listing: Communicating with the Leica SP8 microscope using the Python package leicacam.

 ``` {#lst:leicacam .python}